Reinforcing the concept of double materiality with the CSRD Directive

 Double materiality – CSRD

-The fitness check of the CSRD directive has shown that those two perspectives are often misunderstood.
+The fitness check of the CSRD has shown that those two perspectives are often misunderstood.
 Several research have identified issues of applying double-materiality.
 In corporate sustainability reporting, companies tend to highlight good performance, but hide poor results.
 In some cases they use sustainability reporting to legitimise their unsustainable activities and – in extreme cases – mislead stakeholders.

 Therefore, it was necessary to strengthen the concept of double materiality in corporate sustainability reporting.